-Not every enterprise has such a long and rich history, as Upper Trading Stalls, the present GUM.
+Not every enterprise has such a long and rich history, as Upper Trading Rows, the present GUM.
 Just several trading passages of Russia have right to be proud of the fact that they were created over a century ago and successfully operate till nowadays.
 GUM always was and remains the greatest country’s store.

 The building’s planning represents three lengthway three-floor passages with deep basements.
 The glass roof designed by the engineer V. Shukhov imparts uniqueness to the building’s architecture.
 Glass, semi-circular formed, 14 meters diameter, easy and open-work looking like — the roof represents a solid construction, that took over fifty thousand poods of metal (approx. 200 thousand pounds).